lukechilds/gifgen/README.md

   $ gifgen -i screencp.mp4 -f 15
 ```

+## Installation

+Just clone this repo and either copy/symlink `gifgen` to your PATH or run the script directly with `./gifgen`.

 ## Credits

 `gifgen` is pretty much just the information from [this blog article](http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html) wrapped up in a shell script.
 Full credit goes to the original [author](http://ubitux.fr/).